AlexanderVeshniakov/Educational_project_2/README.md

 Download the file with dataset and put it in the datasets folder

 ### 1
-Find out the most common age of respondents:
+Find out the most common age of respondents
-- The most common age is 18-21, the number of repetitions is 4559.

 ### 2
 Count the proportion of women among Russian survey participants who are no longer students:
--

 ### 3
 Find the average time to complete the survey in * * minutes * *.